msys2/msys2.github.io/web/docs/installer.md

 ### How can I verify the basic integrity of the downloaded files?

+!!! note

+     The examples below use old releases and checksums as examples.
+     Make sure to adjust the version numbers and checksums to the ones of the release you are verifying.

 You can download the expected checksum by appending `.sha256` to each download URL.
 You can verify that the downloaded file matches the checksum by computing the checksum either with Powershell:

 ```powershell